Bi-Coloured-Python-Rock-Snake/creature/README.md

     print('Party!')
 ```

 `exempt_cm` stays for "exempt the context manager", of course.
-This feature was
+This feature
+had been
 useful when I
 was working on the async backend for django, because the psycopg3 driver
 uses context managers extensively.